 - Enterprise includes 10 users, with each additional user priced at $59/month.
 Additionally, it offers more capabilities, such as custom reporting, designated CSM, task commenting, automation, and customer collaboration.
 For more information about exact pricing of the package, Onboard asks that you contact them.

-Overall, GuideCX and Onboard both offer great opportunities for streamlining your client onboarding process.
-Each platform is categorized mainly as a client onboarding tool.
-GuideCX uniquely falls into categories such as project management, task management, product management, and workflow management.
+Overall, GUIDEcx and Onboard both offer great opportunities for streamlining your client onboarding process.
+However, while both platforms are categorized mainly as a client onboarding tool, GUIDEcx uniquely falls into categories such as project management, task management, product management, and workflow management.
 On the other hand, Onboard has no unique categories.
+With GUIDEcx, you don’t have to settle for just client onboarding; you can also benefit from excellent management capabilities.